-We believe in God’s presence in all our work.
-Through our care, concern, respect and cooperation, we demonstrate this belief to our patients and families, our students and each other.
-To fulfill our mission we foster an environment that encourages innovation, embraces diversity, respects life, and values human dignity.
+We believe in God’s presence in all our work and demonstrate this belief to our patients and families, our students and each other.
+To fulfill our mission, we foster an environment that encourages innovation, embraces diversity, respects life and values human dignity.

 Our Brand Promise